mantidproject/documents/Project-Management/PMB/Minutes/MBMinutes-2017-07-19.md

 3. Actions
     - Powder diffraction training material (Granroth)
         - The training material was swapped with direct geoometry spectometer and will be availble in the form of notebooks in August.
-    - New IDF:
+    - ILL Indirect Geometry:
-        The major need appears to be at the ILL for indirect geometry.
-To be completed.
+      - May be changes are needed to the geometry / IDF.
+Check again next PMB meeting.
     - Mantid core team and long term plan (Taylor)
         - Small teams will be formed at all the institutes to form a Core Team.
         - The Core team will begin with a startup meeting in September.